leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Corrupted MediaRSS feeds
 * Fixed:   Padding on Gallery Settings and Other Options pages
 * Fixed:   Routing issues on subdirectory installs
-* Fixed:   Importing galleries using the Attach to Post Interface
+* Fixed:   Importing galleries using the Insert Gallery Interface
 * Fixed:   Gallery path calculations on Windows web servers
 * Fixed:   Sub-album urls not processed correctly
 * Fixed:   Apply maximum entity count to existing displayed galleries
 * Fixed:   NextGEN Gallery Thumbnail Widget shouldn't use ImageBrowser effect
-* Fixed:   Ability to set shuffle parameter for ImageRotator slideshows
+* Fixed:   Ability to set shuffle parameter for ImageRotator slideshow galleries
 * Fixed:   PHP warning about HTMLDocument when displaying a SinglePic
 * Fixed:   Sanitization of gallery title
 * Fixed:   Home URL now used instead of Site URL in MediaRSS feed
-* Fixed:   Attach to Post interface broken when WPML is installed
+* Fixed:   Insert Gallery interface broken when WPML is installed
-* Fixed:   Attach to Post interface instructing browser to cache the page
+* Fixed:   Insert Gallery interface instructing browser to cache the page
 * Fixed:   Watermarking not working in low-memory environments
 * Fixed:   Maximum images limit not being applied for galleries already created.
 * Fixed:   Double forward slashes in static urls
 * Fixed:   Don't sleep when checking if the installer is running
 * Fixed:   Don't enforce Pope interface contracts
 * Fixed:   Remove custom table extra records from wp_options table
-* Fixed:   Scan folder for new images not working
+* Fixed:   Scan folder for new images and photos not working
 * Fixed:   Incorrect page permalink used for "Page Link To" functionality
 * Fixed:   Pagination broken when Basic Thumbnail gallery on the same page as Basic Album
 * Fixed:   parse_url() warnings generated for PHP 5.3.3 and earlier